aellerton/starter-ts-express/README.md

 Simple typescript express server that rebuilds and restarts on changes

-Once only setup:
+First time setup:

     yarn install

-Optionally:

-    npm install -g node-dev
+Automatic restart-on-change functionality is achieved by running two separate processes at once:

-In one terminal, run webpack.
-Use "--watch" to re-run on changes:
+1. In one terminal, run webpack with "--watch" to build, then rebuild on changes:

         yarn build --watch

-In another terminal, run the server with automatic restarts when `dist` content changes:
+2. In another terminal, use `node-dev` to run the server then restart when `dist` content changes (which it will do when the `yarn build --watch` process rebuilds):

         node-dev --no-notify ./dist/server.js

-Try invoking the API at http://localhost:8100/
+Then invoke the API at http://localhost:8100/

 An easy way to test if it's working is to edit `src/app.ts`, e.g. a small change to the output returned by the API call.
 Save the change, wait a second and then reload the URL above, and it should "just work".

+Note: you'll need `node-dev` installed for this to work.
+One way is to install globally, like this:

+    npm install -g node-dev

+but it's possible (probable?) that installing `node-dev` in this tree only is all that's necessary.